archman/phyapps-cloud/README.md

 ## Overview

-* After logging onto this platform, each user can create/update their own Jupyter-Notebook service with physics applications development environment included, w/ or w/o virtual accelerator running or not.
+* After login this platform, each user can create/update their own Jupyter-Notebook service with physics applications development environment included, w/ or w/o virtual accelerator running or not.